The Most Common Travel Scams You Want to Avoid on Your Next Trip

 I don't think I could begin to tell you all of the con artist's tricks and ploys that you may be confronted with.
 They make up new ones every day.
 They usually involve you going to someone's house, going into an alley, getting into a car or bus with someone, or paying some money right there on the street.
 Some are just very good hard-luck stories to illicit money from you.
 They can be as intricate as taking you on a lovely outing into the countryside (where you are robbed), joining a friendly poker game (ditto), or being rousted by phony policemen.

 The best way to avoid being conned is never to talk to anybody, anywhere.
 As a more reasonable alternative, be very cautious of anyone who approaches you in a city, or tourist center.
 If you suspect that it is a ruse, walk away.
-Don't accept invitations in questionable situations, or in areas where confidence men abound.
+Don't accept invitations in questionable situations.
 Sometimes people will claim to recognize you from another place where you have probably been (the airport or a popular resort).
 Since local people "all seem to look alike", you pretend to remember them to avoid being rude.
-Now you are "friends" and they invite you to their home.
+Now you are "friends" and they invite you to their home, for a drink or a walk.
 Don't go.

 Many con artists, and also hard-sell vendors, will play on the Westerner's aversion to being rude.
 They will maneuver you into a situation where you cannot avoid doing what they want you to do without appearing to be very rude to them.
 Learn to be rude!
 These are strangers whose only business is to rob or extort money from you.
 Walk away and ignore them.